CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

    ![ws name.](media/gsw7.png)

-   >**Note**: If the host pool deployment fails, please follow the steps below else we can move to step 8.
+   >**Note**: If the host pool deployment fails, please follow the steps below.
+   >If the host deployment is successful, we can move to step 8.
    >
    >**i.** In Azure portal, navigate to **Resource groups** and click on **AVD-HostPool-RG-deployment** *(1)* then click on **Delete resource group** *(2)*.
    >